Cut your hot water waste while you wait for the shower to warm up

 The valve is usually easy to install.
 Just unscrew the showerhead or shower hose from the wall pipe, add some Teflon plumbing tape around the thread on the wall pipe and screw the shower head valve in place.
 Then add more plumbing tape on the threaded end of the shower head valve, and screw the shower head onto the showerhead adapter.
 You can hand tighten, or if necessary tighten gently with a plumbing wrench.

-The Evolve shower head valve gets great customer reviews on Amazon, and as I’ve already pointed out, even in my highly energy efficient household, the payback period is under a year – and that’s just counting the cost of the natural gas saved on heating the hot water.
-If you add in the amount of water saved – 3,650 gallons a year for us – at about a third of a cent per gallon, that’s a whopping $11.86 per year, which cuts the payback time even further.
+Early on, the Evolve shower head valve was available on Amazon and got great customer reviews.
+It’s now only available, from what I can tell, on Evolve’s own website (thinkevolve.com).
+As I’ve already pointed out, even in my highly energy efficient household, the payback period is under three years – and that’s just counting the cost of the electricity saved on heating the hot water.
+If you add in the amount of water saved – 3,650 gallons a year for us – at about a half cent per gallon, that’s a whopping $18.25 per year, which cuts the payback time even further.

 While I’m not a big fan of gadgets for gadgets’ sake, I believe this water saving device deserves consideration by anyone trying to cut home energy use and water use.
 In any situation where water rates are high (such as dry climates in the US southwest) or the cost of heating water is high (either because of the high temperature difference, in cold climates, between intake and hot water tank, or because of high energy prices), a showerhead adapter such as the Evolve shower head valve can make already energy efficient shower heads even more efficient.
 We need to learn to think of such devices as investments not as expenses, and an investment that earns its principal back within the first year just keeps on producing profit every year afterwards.
 And based on the sturdy chrome construction and the simplicity of the design of this shower head valve, chances are it will last you many years.